Juan Bautista Sacasa

 In 1932, Sacasa was elected president.
 He took office on January 1, 1933, the day before the scheduled departure of the Marines.
 At the insistence of the U.S. Ambassador, he named Anastasio Somoza García, who was married to one of his nieces, as director of the Guardia Nacional (National Guard).
 The following month, Sacasa met with Sandino, during which Sandino pledged his loyalty to the new government in exchange for amnesty and land for his followers.
 Sandino continued to call for the disbanding of the National Guard and, in February 1934, he was assassinated under orders from Somoza.
 Despite Sacasa's disapproval, he proved unable to contain the growing power of Somoza and the National Guard.
 His popularity continued to diminish as Nicaragua's fragile economy suffered the collapse of coffee prices due to the Great Depression and allegations of widespread fraud surfaced in the 1934 congressional elections.
 Meanwhile, Somoza's power continued to grow, and he cultivated ties with former presidents Moncada and Chamorro.
 Early in 1936, Somoza used the National Guard to purge local officials loyal to the president and replace them with his associates.
 On June 9, he forced Sacasa to resign, appointing a puppet president before assuming the presidency himself the following year.
 Afterwards, Sacasa fled into exile in the U.S., living in Los Angeles until his death ten years later.

-He married María Argüello Manning, a cousin of Leonardo Argüello, 66th President of Nicaragua; together, they had the following children:
+He married María Argüello Manning, a cousin of Leonardo Argüello, the 47th President of Nicaragua; together, they had the following children: